WordPress introduced its multisite feature back in 2010 in WordPress 3.0. It replaced the older WordPress multi-site system.

 Enabling WordPress Multisite Network Feature

 With WordPress installation, the multisite network is built in.
-Just install your WordPress site and you can easily access multisite network.
+Just install your WordPress site and you can easily access a multisite network.
 The multisite feature can also be active on any current site.
-Before enabling multisite network just make sure that you have created a full backup of your WordPress site.
+Before enabling a multisite network just make sure that you have created a full backup of your WordPress site.

-For multisite to be enabled you need to access your site with help of an FTP client or cPanel file manager.
+For multisite to be enabled you need to access your site with the help of an FTP client or cPanel file manager.
 The just open wp-config.php file for editing.

 Add the line mentioned below to your wp-config.php file just before the